 The gateway server is selected when you assign a backup repository role to the HPE StoreOnce appliance.
 You can define the gateway server explicitly or instruct Veeam Backup & Replication to select it automatically.

 For work with HPE StoreOnce, Veeam Backup & Replication uses the Catalyst agent installed on the gateway server.
-If you want to reduce the load on the network between the source and target side, assign the gateway server role to a machine on the source side, closer to the backup proxy.
+If you want to reduce the load on the network between the source and target side, assign the gateway server role to a machine on the source side, closer to the VMware backup proxy.

-Limitations for HPE StoreOnce
+Limitations and Recommendations for HPE StoreOnce

-- When you create a backup job targeted at HPE StoreOnce, Veeam Backup & Replication will offer you to switch to optimized job settings and use the 4 MB size of data block for VM data processing.
+- When you create a job targeted at HPE StoreOnce, Veeam Backup & Replication will offer you to switch to optimized job settings and use the 4 MB size of data block for VM data processing.
 It is recommended that you use optimized job settings.
 Large data blocks produce a smaller metadata table that requires less memory and CPU resources to process.

 - HPE StoreOnce does not support the reverse incremental backup method.